Would you like to stay informed? Subscribe to our newsletter now and sign up here.

 After studying violin, Pauline devoted herself exclusively to the voice.
 She studied at the Conservatory of Liège with Bruno Boterf and at the Royal Conservatory of Brussels where she studied with Christine Solhosse, Laure Delcampe, Stephane Van Dijck and Tibaut Lenaerts.
-In September 2014 Pauline joined ranks at the the training program for young singers of the Chamber Choir of Namur.
-Since September 2015, Pauline has studied at the International Opera Academy in Ghent.
+In September 2014 Pauline joined ranks at the training program for young singers of the Chamber Choir of Namur.
+From 2015 until 2017, Pauline has studied at the International Opera Academy in Ghent.

 Pauline is singing Early music and polyphony in La Noeva, L’ensemble Exuberans, the Musica Fura ensemble, The New Baroque Times, the Sablon Gregorian Schola, and the Namur Chamber Choir.

-She currently pursues vocal training with professors Louis Landuyt and Lucienne Van Deyck.
+She pursues vocal training with professors Louis Landuyt and Lucienne Van Deyck.